ARM-software/arm-trusted-firmware/docs/user-guide.rst

 Running the software on FVP
 ---------------------------

-The latest version of the AArch64 build of TF-A  has been tested on the following Arm FVPs (64-bit host machine only).
+The latest version of the AArch64 build of TF-A has been tested on the following Arm FVPs without shifted affinities, and that do not support threaded CPU cores (64-bit host machine only).

 NOTE: Unless otherwise stated, the model version is Version 11.2 Build 11.2.33.

 -  ``Foundation_Platform``
--  ``FVP_Base_AEMv8A-AEMv8A`` (Version 9.0, Build 0.8.9005)
+-  ``FVP_Base_AEMv8A-AEMv8A`` (and also Version 9.0, Build 0.8.9005)
 -  ``FVP_Base_Cortex-A35x4``
 -  ``FVP_Base_Cortex-A53x4``
 -  ``FVP_Base_Cortex-A57x4-A53x4``